Bloggbild för: Chemical Guide: How to Start Reducing Plastic

 • Instead of plastic cutlery, you can bring your own cutlery made of stainless steel or bamboo.

-Lids on jam jars and baby food jars Water kettles: Water kettles are often made of plastic or have a plastic interior.
+Water kettles are often made of plastic or have a plastic interior.
 Plastic and heat are not a good combination as plastic releases harmful substances at high temperatures.

 Remember!

-Original post written by Sara Mårtensson, founder of Lapland Eco Store which has been part of Glimja since 2021.
+Original post written by Sara Mårtensson, founder of Lapland Eco Store, which has been part of Glimja since 2021.

 Sara Mårtensson